Jerreck/dark-corner-usa/38-Dove-of-Peace.md

 "Russell, you don't remember me but you let me go dove hunting on your place about 3 years ago so I'm not going to kill you."

-Russell Washington was laying face down in the floor of his kitchen, ever the humorist he replied, "Well, now I appreciate that."
+Russell Washington was laying on the floor of his kitchen, ever the humorist he replied, "Well, now I appreciate that."

 Russell rolled over and looked up into the face of Claude Eugene Dennis, one of the two escaped convicts that had left a trail of blood from McAlister, Oklahoma to Alabama and back.
 The other escapee was Michael Lancaster.
-He was sitting in the floor eating a sandwich.
+He was sitting on the floor eating a sandwich.
 He pointed a shotgun at Russell and gruffly remarked, "You interrupted my sandwich."

 Road blocks had been set up all over Bryan County and also in Marshall County.
 One road block was at the Junction of Hwy 32 and Hwy 70 which is 2 blocks from my house.
 My brother Richard and I took coffee down to those manning that road block about 2:00 A.M.
 We heard one old Highway Patrolman tell one of the young Kingston Police Officers, "Son, when they come through, there'll be dead bodies scattered everywhere."
 Those proved to be prophetic words just a few hours later.